PowerPowder/CCNA-notes/chapter2.md

     <br>
 </div>

-Ethernet shared media refers to network designs that use hubs, they require CSMA/CD and the bandwidth is shared.
+**Ethernet shared media**: refers to network designs that use hubs, they require CSMA/CD and the bandwidth is shared.

-Ethernet point-to-point refers to network designs that use switches, each link works independently.
+**Ethernet point-to-point**: refers to network designs that use switches, each link works independently.